- What is clustering?

-Hi, I'm Curt Frye.
+- [Voiceover] Hi, I'm Curt Frye.
 Welcome to Up and Running with Excel Cluster Analysis.
-In this quick course, I"ll show you how to use Excel to identify meaningful groups of data.
-I'll start by describing cluster analysis, which uses formulas to identify related data points.
-And to show you what one solution might look like in Excel.
-Next, I'll show you how to set up your data in an Excel table.
-Create centroids that serve as the focus for each group of data.
-Identify the closest centroid to each point, and update your data manually or by recording macros.
+In this quick course I'll show you how to use Excel to identify meaningful groups of data.
+I'll start by describing cluster analysis, which uses formulas to identify related data points and show you what one solution might look like in Excel.
+Next, I'll show you how to set up your data in an Excel table, create centroids that serve as the focus for each group of data, identify the closest centroid to each point, and update your data manually or by recording macros.